How does the 2001/14/EC differ from the Machinery Directive?

 This request must include:

-• the name and address of the manufacturer and, if the application is submitted by the authorised representative, also the manufacturer’s name and address
+- the name and address of the manufacturer and, if the application is submitted by the authorized representative, also the manufacturer’s name and address

 The notified body shall: